-The Trustees are responsible for ensuring that in its conduct and operation the charitable company applies financial and other controls, which conform with the requirements both of propriety and of good financial management.
+The Trustees are responsible for ensuring that in its conduct and operation the Charitable Company applies financial and other controls, which conform with the requirements both of propriety and of good financial management.
 They are also responsible for ensuring grants received from ESFA/DfE have been applied for the purposes intended.

-The Trustees are responsible for the maintenance and integrity of the corporate and financial information included on the Charitable Company's website.
+The Trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Approved by the Board of Trustees on 6 December 2019 and signed on its behalf by:
+Approved by order of the members of the Board of Trustees on 11 December 2020 and signed on its behalf by:

-Mr D Brunwin (Chair of Trustees)
+Mr D Brunwin Chair of Trustees